ArduPilot/MethodicConfigurator/CONTRIBUTING.md

 ## How to make a good bug report

 * Make sure your bug is not a support issue.
 Support issues should go to [the support forums](http://discuss.ardupilot.org/t/new-ardupilot-methodic-configurator-gui/115038/1) and include a `.bin` log file and a `.zip` file with all the intermediate `.param` files if possible.
 If you're not sure you have a bug, you should seek support first.
-* Search for your bug, make sure it is [not already reported](https://github.com/ArduPilot/MethodicConfigurator/issues).
-If it is already reported, make a comment on that issue.
+* Search for your bug, and make sure it is [not already reported](https://github.com/ArduPilot/MethodicConfigurator/issues).
+If it is already reported, comment on that issue.
 * Only report one bug per issue report.
 * Write a clear and concise summary.
 Be specific about what component of the software you are writing about, and follow the convention: "Copter: blah blah blah"
 * Write a clear and concise description, with **particularly clear steps** to reproduce the problem.
 Include logs that display the bug. **Try to report only facts in your issue report, keeping your assumptions out of it.**